frank038/XWM-X-window-manager/README.md

 To test this wm:
 - from a terminal: Xephyr :1 -screen 1366x768
-- from another terminal: DISPLAY=: xterm &
+- from another terminal: DISPLAY=:1 xterm &
 - launch the wm from that terminal
 - or just execut it as any other wm.